AngelaGrozdanova/Travel-Booking/README.md

  - Frontend:
    - React.js: For a responsive and dynamic user interface.
    - React Hooks & Context API: Efficient state management and data flow.
+   - Component-Based Structure: Codebase is modularized into reusable components for maintainability.
    - React Router: Client-side routing for smooth navigation between pages.
+   - Lifecycle Methods: Components utilize mounting, updating, and unmounting phases using hooks like useEffect.
+   - Bound Forms: Forms are fully controlled and tied to component state.
+   - Synthetic Events: React's event system is used for managing form submissions and UI interactions.
+   - External CSS Files: Used for styling components and pages consistently.
  - Backend:
    - Node.js & Express.js: Handle API requests and business logic.
    - MongoDB: Store and manage user data, tour details, bookings, and reviews securely.
+   - Data Validation & Error Handling: Input data is validated and errors are gracefully handled to prevent crashes.
    - RESTful API: Clean and structured endpoints for frontend-backend communication.